shyamsg/aDNA2019/Fstats.md

 axis(1)
 axis(2, at=c(1:npops), labels=dstats$H3, las=2)
 ```
 How would you interpret this?
+What is going on with the South American populations?